 The end product is also much more expensive than what you find, limiting the audience who can and will buy, leading many bigger brands to avoid it entirely.

-Most colors are limited to very light colors; the most common is a translucent white, blue, and light green.
+Most colors are limited to very light colors; the most common are translucent white, blue, and light green.

 There is also black, but this makes for a poor shelter color as it warms the interior from the sun’s heat, making it unbearable in hot weather.